top of page

 Reservations are required to eat lunch and dinner in the dining car with Traditional Dining, but you also have the option of room service.
 You’ll make these arrangements with your room attendant once you are onboard the train.

 With both Flexible Dining and Traditional Dining, you are able to either eat in the dining car or in your private room, and you get room service free of charge.
-Another big bonus: you get 1 complimentary alcoholic beverage with dinner!
+Another big bonus on both: you get 1 complimentary alcoholic beverage with dinner!

 Although having the meals provided onboard Amtrak trains is obviously a big plus, in my opinion, it does not warrant the ridiculously steep price increase from coach class.
 Maybe someday we’ll try it out, if we rack up enough reward points or if Amtrak wants to sponsor us 😉, but otherwise, I suspect that we are going to stick to coach class.

-Pro Tip: Sign up for Amtrak Guest Rewards to earn points just like airline miles that you can use for future travel, but make sure the name on your account is exactly how it’s spelled on your ID.
+Pro Tip: Sign up for Amtrak Guest Rewards to earn points just like airline miles that you can use for future travel, but make sure the name on your account is exactly how it’s spelled on your ID or you won't earn points.

 Breakfast On Amtrak Cafe Car Guide For Coach Passengers Food And Drinks Coffee And Donut Holes In The Great Wide Train Travel Blog